 We would like gratefully to acknowledge the contribution by Dr. J.F.
-Daniel Weyde and Henning-Günther Wind, a tax partner and a tax associate at Cleary Gottlieb's Frankfurt office, of the descriptions in this chapter relating to German tax.
+Daniel Weyde, a tax partner at Cleary Gottlieb's Frankfurt office, of the descriptions in this chapter relating to German tax.

 Werner Meier

 Cleary Gottlieb Steen & Hamilton LLP Main Tower, Neue Mainzer Strasse 52 60311 Frankfurt am Main Germany